tonethar/IGME-430-Fall-2024/projects/project-1.md

 ---

 ## VIII.
 POST, DELETE and PUT endpoints
+- Implement these as we did in the "hoots" exercise
+- Return appropriate "success" status codes along with the resource - e.g. `200`, `201`
+- Return appropriate "error" status codes along with a JSON error object - e.g. `400`, `404`

 ---

 ## IX.
 "Above and Beyond"
+- Doing all of the above perfectly gets you a 90% - to get higher, you need to add some extra features or polish to the app
-- Suggestions:
+- Ideas:
-  - utilize query string to add filtering, so
+  - utilize the query string to add filtering, so

 ---